The perfect picnic guest, enjoy this crumbly quiche lorraine with friends in the sun. And tuck into a timeless slice of goodness.

-- Roll the pastry out on a clean work surface until it’s slightly larger than the quiche dish.
-Line the quiche dish with the shortcrust pastry.
+2. Roll the pastry out on a clean work surface until it’s slightly larger than the quiche dish, then line the quiche dish with the shortcrust pastry.
 Using a fork, prick the base a couple of times.
 Line with parchment/baking paper and add ceramic baking beans to the pastry.
-Bake in the oven for 20 minutes, then remove.
+Bake in the oven for 20 minutes then remove.

 3. Meanwhile, prepare the filling.
 In a frying pan, cook the bacon until crispy.
 Remove from the frying pan and set aside.
 Then cook the onion in the frying pan for 5 minutes.